Coffee Stain Studios

 Coffee Stain Studios AB is a Swedish video game developer based in Skövde.
 Founded in 2010 by nine University of Skövde students, the company is best known for Goat Simulator, which was released in April 2014, and Satisfactory, released in September 2024.
 Their parent holding company also operates Coffee Stain Publishing, a publisher, and majority-owns developers Coffee Stain North (formerly Gone North Games) and Lavapotion.
-In November 2018, the Coffee Stain group was acquired by THQ Nordic AB (later known as Embracer Group).
+In November 2018, Coffee Stain Holding was acquired by THQ Nordic AB (later known as Embracer Group).
+In December 2025, Coffee Stain spun off from Embracer Group and became an independent, publicly traded company, known as Coffee Stain Group.